Guzzur/java-rmi/README.md

 ### RMI on Android
 Java.rmi unfortunately does not come with Android and therefore it's not possible to use it

+## In conclusion
-In conclusion, the RMI is going to die...
+... the RMI is going to die ...